jlas1/Klicky-Probe/README.md

 The objectives for this project are:
 - drop in replacement for Omron TL-Q5MC2 or PL-08N2 (you don't need to replace the toolhead)
-- easier and faster to build than similiar probe types
+- easier and faster to build than similar probe types
   - does not require soldering
-  - fixed probe dock mount (for the printers that are supported), less variables to adjust
+  - fixed probe dock mount (for the printers that are suported), less variables to adjust
 - be able to detect all the print surfaces
 - be as close to the hotend tip as possible
-- high repetitive and accurate probes
+- highly repeatable and accurate probes
 - less temperature variations
 - no melting of its parts
-- cheap to built
+- cheap to build

 Updated instructions provided by StefanRaatz (robbstech V2.663#9945 on Voron Discord)